 How Machines Changed Rock - From Joy Division to Nine Inch Nails

-From Joy Division to Nine Inch Nails and Rammstein — explore how post-punk evolved into industrial, EBM and industrial metal in 124 minutes.
-A deep dive on machines, rhythm, and the artists who transformed modern sound.
+From Joy Division to Nine Inch Nails and Rammstein, explore how post-punk evolved into industrial, EBM, and industrial metal in 124 minutes.
+A deep dive into machines, rhythm, and the artists who transformed modern sound.

 How Machines Changed Rock - From Joy Division to Nine Inch Nails